FAQ's About Kava

 Q. Is kava addictive?

 Kava has been shown consistently in published studies to be non-addictive.
 Unlike other substances, drinking kava is not habit forming and you will not build up a tolerance to the effects of drinking kava, causing you to need to drink more each time.
 In fact, the exact opposite has been shown.
 That the beneficial effects of a drink of kava can be felt even more when it is drank on subsequent occasions, bringing about cumulative effectiveness over time.
 This is because of the distinctive way that kava affects the brain.
-Kava has actually been shown to be a tremendous anti- craving agent for individuals seeking to get off of illicit drugs (such as benzodiazepines) and alcohol.
+Kava has actually been shown to be a tremendous anti-craving agent for individuals using drugs (such as benzodiazepines) and alcohol.

 Q. Can kava reduce cravings for drugs and alcohol?